marhaasa/sage/README.md

 ## Tag Format

-Sage adds tags at the end of your markdown files:
+sage adds tags at the end of your markdown files:

 ```markdown
 # My Great Article